 Fluctuation of these levels is completely normal, and frequencies may vary according to geographic location.
 The ionosphere also determines the characteristics of the resonances: whenever the ionosphere grows then the frequency drops.
 This natural reflector shifts through various cycles, like day/night, seasons, 11 year sun cycle, solar storms, and pretty much everything that emits the sun towards us.
 Solar magnetic storms can halt any Schumann frequency.

-I found a couple of cool pages correlated to this, first one from NASA, in which some scientists started recording this scalar waves by the aid of a Very Low Frequency (VLF) radio receiver.
+NASA has a very interesting website where are recordings of these waves, by the aid of a Very Low Frequency (VLF) radio receiver.
 They detected 3 different types of them, called sferics, tweeks and whistlers.
 You can go to this link, and also this one and listen to them, they are really bizarre and cool.

-Secondly, this even cooler website is the better practical explanation of the Schumann resonances phenomenon.
-And the website achieves so by streaming -in a 30 minute delay- the lightning happening all around the planet—wow!!
+This even cooler website is the better practical explanation of the Schumann resonances phenomenon.
+And the website achieves so by streaming -in a 30 minute delay- the lightning happening all around the planet.
 It shows the time it is broadcasting, the number of strokes per second, and the stroke density, among other features.
 I was so amazed the first time I realized this phenomena, a neverending frequency creator pulse made by the electrical discharges of the Earth.
 No wonder why the Schumann resonance is called the heartbeat of Earth.
 Also, it’s kind of soothing watching all those storms happening meanwhile we take a look at the blue sky through our window.

 So, due to similarities in the frequencies, do we happen to channel energy from Earth itself?

 Or is it that the 7 to 8 Hz range is another pattern in this Universe and repeats consistently?